scgerkin/C964_Capstone/paper/paper.md

 - Node.js 12.16.3

 ### Environment Costs
 Each instance of the full server application will reside on an AWS EC2 a1.xlarge instance.
 On-demand pricing in the US-EAST1 region is \$0.102 per hour.
 2 servers are to be online at all times to maintain availability, costing a total of \$1787.04 per year.
 This can be discounted by 60% by purchasing reserved instances for these servers, bringing the yearly cost for both servers down to \$714.82.
 Additional costs will be incurred for additional on-demand servers during peak traffic hours.
-This is expected to be an average of 30 hours per week, adding an additional \$160 to \$480 per year.
+This is expected to be an average of 30 hours per week, adding \$160 to \$480 per year.

 This makes the combined environment cost for maintenance approximately \$2,000 to $2,300 per year.

 ### Human Resource Requirements
 Total upfront development for the project is estimated at 4 weeks at 40 hours per week.
 The contracted cost of the project developer is \$62/hr.
 This comes to a total of \$9,920 total cost for development.

 Ongoing maintenance of the project is expected to take an average of 1 hour per week, assuming no additional development is required.
-This cost is prorated to \$55/hr, totalling \$2,860/yr.
+This cost is prorated to \$55/hr, totaling \$2,860/yr.

 ## Timeline and Milestones
 | Phase                       | Start      | Complete   | Duration |